Hiddur Art is a collection of hand-crafted Jewish Ceremonial Objects designed and created by Yehoshua Pineles.

 Each Ritual Object's aim is to connect and glorify the innate prominence inherent in the Jewish service.

-We look within the Bible, its associated laws and customs and the Kabbalah to help guide our thought and design process down to our material choices.
+We look within the Bible, its associated laws and customs and the Kabbalah to help guide the thought and design process down to the material choices.

 Yehoshua Pineles has a background of over ten years as an architect.
 Wanting to explore his interest in the art of making and designing he moved to Rockport, Maine to study at The Center for Furniture Craftsmanship.